Boundary regularity of minimal graphs in the hyperbolic space: Tangential Smoothness

 \section{Tangential Smoothness}

 In the present and the next sections, we study a class of quasilinear elliptic equations with singularity and discuss the regularity of solutions near boundary.
 We study the regularity along tangential directions in this section and along the normal direction in the next section.
-Results in these two sections will be applied to minimal surface equations in Section \ref{sec-ExpU} and Section \ref{sec-ExpF}.
+We follow Lin \cite{Lin1989Invent} closely for the proof of the tangential regularity, by the maximum principle and rescaling.